Jrws/JonnyBot/README.md

   + Who do you really like?
 Not a sarcastic answer, but actually.
 By the way, last time, it was a sarcastic answer.
 Celebrity crushes don't count
   + Weather forecast, search by city
   + Better targetting for "I'm"
-  + -Removed game night notifier
+  + Removed game night notifier

 ### v1.0.0
   + Speech emulators for Alyssa, Joe, and Kevin W